enspiral/handbook/README.md

 Most content in this Handbook is intended to be updated fairly infrequently (such as quarterly or annually).
 But this should be a living document that many people can contribute to improving and updating.
 Our processes for how this content is updates are under development.

 There are a few specific sections that have more formal processes for changing.
-For example, Enspiral Agreements are changed by a formal decision by the whole network.
+For example, Enspiral Agreements are changed by a formal decision by the whole network..

 **To be added here soon:**